NCSL POSITION ANNOUNCEMENT

 RESPONSIBILITIES AND EXPECTATIONS:

-4. Contributes to presentations and technical assistance workshops.
-May provide research, state examples, background material and other information for slides and presentations.
-May make presentations on own research with supervisor guidance.
+- Contribute to presentations and technical assistance workshops.
+Policy analysts may provide research, state examples, background material and other information for slides and presentations.
+Depending on the candidate, research analysts may have the opportunity to provide some public speaking/presentations with oversight by senior staff.

 This position is a mostly performed in an office environment with prolonged periods of sitting at a desk and working on a computer.
 You will utilize standard office equipment such as filing cabinets, copy machines, laptops, printers, scanners, and smartphones.
 Travel by airplane including overnights and weekends required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.